 **”This is Jessica,” the narrator, Kevin Nealon, says.
 “She suffers from ‘BWVAKTBOOM,’ ‘Boyfriend Went Vegan and Knocked the Bottom Out of Me,’ a painful condition that occurs when boyfriends go vegan and can suddenly bring it like a tantric porn star.
 For Jessica, it was too late.
 Go to bwvaktboom.com and learn how to go vegan safely”

-I adapted the version Austin kindly wrote for access purpose, original version here
+I shortened the version of the synopsis Austin kindly wrote for access purposes.

 […] in a large hotel.
 A deaf woman asked directions to the toilets and the concierge looked at her, me and her hearing dog and made the inexplicable decision to lean down and explain the directions to the dog! — Interpreter Annie.